Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Numerical experiments

-In this numerical experiment, we use $400\times400$ Fourier modes for the space discretization on computation domain $\Omega = [0,2\pi]^2$.
+In this numerical experiment, we use $512\times 512$ Fourier modes for the space discretization on computation domain $\Omega = [0,2\pi]^2$.
 The parameter is set as $\varepsilon = 0.1$.
 When $\|v\|_\infty \leq M$, we can straightforwardly use the explicit expressions to compute $\mathcal{E}_B(\tau)v$:

-To compare the stability of the high-order MPE splitting methods with that of high-order SPE splitting methods, we simulate the evolution of the AC model up to the process at $T= 10$ with $\tau = 1/40$ using the second-order Strang splitting $\mathcal{S}^{[2],1}$ in \eqref{eq:Strang_scheme}, the fourth-order MPE $\mathcal{S}^{[4],4}$ in \eqref{eq:richardson schemes}, and the fourth-order SPE $\mathcal{S}^{[4]}_{\rm neg}$ defined as:
+To compare the stability of the high-order MPE splitting methods with that of high-order splitting methods, we simulate the evolution of the AC model up to the process at $T= 10$ with $\tau = 1/40$ using the second-order Strang splitting $\mathcal{S}^{[2],1}$ in \eqref{eq:Strang_scheme}, the fourth-order MPE $\mathcal{S}^{[4],4}$ in \eqref{eq:richardson schemes},the fourth-order splitting method admitting negative step coefficients $\mathcal{S}^{[4]}_{\rm neg}$ defined as: